Peru Top Things to See & Do

 Huacachina isa natural desert Oasis, Largest sand dunes in South America and this village is home to less than 1,000 local people.

 The Legend of Huacachina the oasis originated from the tears shed of a maiden from the town of Tacara who mourned the death of her beloved, a young Inca warrior.
 After crying for days and nights, the lagoon was created.
 The girl’s name was Huacachina.
-The legend says that every night of the Full Moon, the young woman leaves the lagoon to continue crying to her beloved dead in the war.

 There are lots of things to do to Huacachina, sandboarding, sand skiing and dune buggy rides, pedal boats on the lake and hikes up the dunes to watch the famous sunsets, but the most popular thing to do in Huacachina is dune buggy rides.(The dune buggy rides are usually 2 hours long).